 Good Reasons for Bad Feelings: Insights from the Frontier of Evolutionary Psychiatry by Dr. Randolph M. Nesse digs into the science of evolution to understand why mental illness persists.
-He explains that while the illnesses themselves are not evolutionary adaptations, our vulnerabilities to these illness may actually have evolutionary purposes.
+He explains that while the illnesses themselves are not evolutionary adaptations, our vulnerabilities to these illnesses may actually have evolutionary purposes.
 He takes the rather refreshing approach of… Continue reading Book review: Good Reasons for Bad Feelings

 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: diathesis-stress model Okay this week's term may sound a bit obscure, but bear with me, because it's actually quite relevant.
-It's a model that is used to explain the course of a mental disorder based on the interaction … Continue reading What is… a diathesis-stress model?
+This week's term is diathesis-stress model.
+Okay this week's term may sound a bit obscure, but bear with me, because it's actually quite relevant.
+It's a model that is used to explain the course of a mental disorder based on the… Continue reading What Is… a Diathesis-Stress Model?

 In Lost Connections: Uncovering the Real Causes of Depression – and the Unexpected Solutions, Johann Hari takes a stand against the idea of biological causation of depression and anxiety.
 I expected going in that this book would annoy me, but at times it was just plain ridiculousness.
-To start off, let me tell you the… Continue reading Book review/rant: Lost Connections
+To start off, let me tell you the… Continue reading Book Review: Lost Connections

 We've all heard of the "chemical imbalance" explanation for mental illness.
 This terminology has served a purpose in making the argument that mental illness is actually an illness.
-However, it is a gross simplification of what's actually going on in the brain.
-Lately I've read criticism of the chemical imbalance idea as being inaccurate, which … Continue reading Is oversimplification of mental illness useful?
+However, it is a gross simplification of mental illness in terms of what's actually going on in the brain.
+Lately, I've read criticism of the chemical imbalance… Continue reading Is Oversimplification of Mental Illness Useful?